April 26, 2026

 How Long Does a Personal Injury Lawsuit Take in Florida?

-One of the first questions injury victims ask after an accident is: how long is this going to take?
-The honest answer depends on several factors — the severity of your injuries, whether the insurance company negotiates in good faith, and whether your case goes to trial.
-But there are clear stages to every Florida personal injury claim, and understanding the typical timeline helps you set realistic expectations and protect your rights.
+After an accident, one of the first questions everyone asks is, “How long is this going to take?”
+The honest answer is that it depends.
+The timeline of your personal injury lawsuit is shaped by a few key factors: the severity of your injuries, whether the insurance company negotiates in good faith, and if your case needs to go to trial.
+But don’t let the uncertainty overwhelm you.
+Every Florida claim follows clear stages, and understanding the typical timeline helps you set realistic expectations and protect your rights.

 Most Florida personal injury cases settle within 6 to 18 months.
 Cases that go to trial can take 2 to 4 years or longer from the date of the accident.